Selectable Set Randomized Kaczmarz: Experiments

 In all four of the matrices pictured, as well as all the other matrices, we evaluated our methods on, we saw little to no difference between the performance of RK and NSSRK.
 GRK also outperformed RK, NSSRK, and GSSRK on every matrix.
 However, we did observe some differences in the performance of GSSRK relative to the other methods.
 In some examples, we see that GSSRK performs the same as RK and NSSRK, while in others, it performs slightly better.

-In \Cref{fig:ssrk_blockrand_uniform,fig:ssrk_circ_uniform}, our two synthetic matrices, we see that one of them (\Cref{fig:ssrk_blockrand_uniform}) displays very little difference in performance between GSSRK and RK, while the other (\Cref{fig:ssrk_circ_uniform}) has a much larger gap in performance between the two.
+In \Cref{fig:ssrk_banded_uniform} and \Cref{fig:ssrk_circ_uniform}, our two synthetic matrices, we see that one of them (\Cref{fig:ssrk_banded_uniform}) displays very little difference in performance between GSSRK and RK, while the other (\Cref{fig:ssrk_circ_uniform}) has a much larger gap in performance between the two.
 This is due to the difference in size of their respective selectable sets.
-In the circulant matrix, each row is only non-orthogonal to two others, while each row in the block random matrix is orthogonal to 10 others.
+In the circulant matrix, each row is only non-orthogonal to two others, while each row in the banded matrix is non-orthogonal to six others.
 With a sparser non-orthogonality graph, we expect to see smaller selectable sets, which leads to improved performance.

 We observe that in \Cref{fig:ssrk_cities_uniform} there is no performance gap between GSSRK and RK on the Cities matrix.
 Because the Cities matrix has no rows that are mutually orthogonal, the selectable set for this matrix includes every row, except for the one that was just picked, and thus the GSSRK method is equivalent to NSSRK.
 In \Cref{fig:ssrk_npid_uniform}, we see that GSSRK outperforms RK.
 Computing the Gramian of the N\_pid matrix, we see that it is much sparser, with fewer than $0.1\%$ of the entries being nonzero.
 Thus, the selectable set is much smaller, leading to improved performance, consistent with our theoretical results.
+We note that RK, NSSRK and GSSRK all require a sampling distribution that is commonly either the uniform or the row norm distribution \cite{strohmer2009randomized} while GRK requires a choice of $\theta$ that was set to 0.5 as in \cite{bai2018greedy}.
+The results from both uniform and row norm distributions are shown and both display similar comparisons, where GRK performs best but is most costly, followed by GSSRK, then NSSRK, then RK.

+Next, we validate our theoretical results experimentally by varying $\sigma_{\min}$ and examining the convergence rates of GSSRK with \emph{uniform probabilities}, \Cref{algo:gssrk}.
+Since the SSRK convergence result, \Cref{thm:selectable-one-step}, depends on $\sigma_{\min}$, the smallest nonzero singular value, we construct three matrices with varying $\sigma_{\min}$ and observe their convergence rates.
+We construct circulant matrices of sizes $50 \times 50, 100 \times 100$ and $150 \times 150$ with ones along the diagonal, sub-diagonal and top right corner and corresponding $\sigma_{\min} = 0.126, \sigma_{\min} = 0.063$ and $\sigma_{\min} = 0.042$.
+The results shown in \Cref{fig:sig_min_experiment} support our theoretical guarantees.
+The results of the experiment on the circulant matrices were averaged over 100 trials for each matrix.
+The shading corresponds to one standard deviation above the mean and one standard deviation below the mean.